-We purchased the site near Carpenter Lane in 1975 to use for future water system facilities.
-We selected the site for the filtration facility in 2018 because it was the only property that met all facility siting criteria.
+We purchased the site near SE Carpenter Lane in 1975 to use for future water system facilities.
+We selected the site for the water filtration facility in 2018 because it was the only property that met all facility siting criteria.
 These criteria included considerations related to maximizing gravity flow, connecting to existing and future pipelines, having sufficient space and suitable geologic conditions for construction, and meeting the compliance schedule.

 We evaluated six potential sites:

 - City-owned property near Carpenter Lane